culturedigitalskills/2024-digitisation-3d-photogrammetry/learners/setup.md

 - **Lens**: Fixed lenses are preferred but if you have a variable lens, try not to zoom and define one focal length (to its maximum or minimal value right from the start).
 A focal length of 50mm (as the eyes see it) or higher would generally work well (generally it is preferable not to go below 35mm).
 For small objects a lens between 60mm and 80mm would be an option or a macro lens could be used too.

-The equipment below are optional but can speed the process if you want to digitise many objects:
+The equipment below is optional but can speed up the process if you want to digitise many objects: